 The pellets are formed via the agglomeration of fine, amorphous powders in the presence of moisture in a piece of apparatus known as a pelletizer.
 A solid or liquid binder can also be added before and during pelletizing if needed for process considerations or increasing the hardness of the product.

-powder is continuously fed into the pelletizer, spherical pellets are discharged from the edge of a rotating drum, whilst relatively smaller pellets are retained in the bottom.
+As more raw powder is continuously fed into the pelletizer, spherical pellets are discharged from the edge of a rotating drum, whilst relatively smaller pellets are retained in the bottom.
 The size of the pellet is controlled by adjusting the speed and angle of the pelletizer, the amount of liquid added at any given time, and the placement of water-sprays and feed.
 Furthermore, the moisture, retention time and availability of dry powder can also be controlled.

 X-ray fluorescence (XRF) analysis, optical emissions spectroscopy and infrared spectroscopy are the commonly used analytical methods that require pellet samples.